 Quick decisions vs strategic decision making

 Not every decision you will make requires a lengthy analysis of each variable to consider.
 In fact, many decisions we make don’t allow us the luxury of taking that kind of time.
-As leaders, we are valued for our decisiveness and are relied-upon to be able to think quickly on our feet and make quick decisions in the moment.
+As leaders, we are valued for our decisiveness and are relied upon to be able to think quickly on our feet and make quick decisions in the moment.
 But how can we hone the instinctual ability to pivot in the moment or choose the right option?

 A lot of it comes down to attention control, recognizing patterns in the decisions we face, and determining the risk involved in making the “wrong” decision.
 The more decisions we make–and pay attention to making–the better we become at recognizing the patterns, knowing what information to pay attention to, and whether or not the decision is reversible.

-Strategic decision making takes a bit more thought.
+Strategic decision-making takes a bit more thought.
 These types of decisions may not always fall into the “one-way door” category but still require some real thought and consideration, especially when you consider some of the things at stake.
 Not every company has the resources of Amazon, so the number of “wrong decisions” or pivots are limited.
 Likewise, indecision or backtracking can erode the trust your team may have in your leadership.
 Time is a valuable resource as well.
 The time it takes to thoughtfully assess the bigger-picture decisions you are making will be less than the time it takes to see two different decisions through if you change your mind.

-What interferes with our decision making process?
+What interferes with our decision-making process?

-The impact that bias and noise can have on decision making and performance is startling.
-Kahneman and other researchers uncovered divergence of outcome at upwards of 56% in a study done with insurance underwriters processing the same case file, a 71% divergence on the estimated time it would take the same software developers to complete a project, and significantly varied results in a number of other cases in accounting, the outcome of legal verdicts, and real estate, to name a few.
+The impact that bias and noise can have on decision-making and performance is startling.
+Kahneman and other researchers uncovered divergence of the outcome at upwards of 56% in a study done with insurance underwriters processing the same case file, a 71% divergence on the estimated time it would take the same software developers to complete a project, and significantly varied results in a number of other cases in accounting, the outcome of legal verdicts, and real estate, to name a few.